 With Anne's keen oversight, ACP developed a strong board of directors and started making its mark in the national photography community.
 The donor base grew and so did the programs.
 Throughout these changes, ACP maintained its commitment to excellence.

 In 2007, ACP hired Michael David Murphy as Program Manager and Amy Miller as the new Executive Director, and the Board of Directors grew to 19 distinguished members.
-In early 2008, ACP developed "ACP Now!", an acclaimed, dynamic resource for photographers, venues and enthusiasts, updated weekly.
+2008, ACP developed "ACP Now!", a, dynamic online resource for photographers, venues and enthusiasts, updated weekly.

-In 2010, the ACP festival encompassed over 165 photo-related events at over 125 venues throughout metro Atlanta!
-As the scope of photography expands, we are expanding too.
-Thank you for your enthusiasm over the years and into the future
+As ACP celebrates its 20th Anniversary - the scope of photography is expanding, and we are expanding, too.
+Thank you for your enthusiasm over the years and into the future!

 Hear and meet leading photographers, educators, and curators during the ACP Lecture Series.
 Past speakers include Gregory Crewdson, Zoe Strauss, Vincent Laforet, Tierney Gearon, Alec Soth, Larry Sultan, Bruce Davidson, Lorna Simpson, Lauren Greenfield, Deborah Willis, Dan Winters, and more.